NUKnightLab/fablib/README.md

 ### Usage

 Each project should contain a `fabfile.py` at the top level of the project repository.
 It should look like the following sample below.
-Typically, you would only need to make sure that `env.django` is set to the proper value of `True` or `False` depending on whether or not your project uses django.

 Once you have created your project `fabfile.py`, you can run `fab -l` to see the available Fabric commands.